U-Company/python-private-service-layout/README.md

 - FastAPI as service

 ## Project structure:

-### configs/

-Configuration file templates or default configs.

-### docs/

-Design and user documents.

 ### data/

 This folder must consists the data of service and library.
-We think to a large data file must dumps to any storage ( databases, file storage, git LFS and other).
+We think to a large data file must dumps to any storage ( databases, file storage, git LFS, docs and other).
 Most part of these data is test's data.

+### data/docs/

+Design and user documents.

 ### [deployments/](deployments/)